Article

 Church of the Gesù An interior view of the Church of the Gesù decorated Baroque style

 Rococo refers to a type of art and architecture that started in France during the mid-1700s.
-Some characteristics of Rococo buildings are its elaborate use of curves and scrolls, ornaments shaped like shells and plants as well as oval form rooms.
+Some characteristics of Rococo buildings are their elaborate use of curves and scrolls, ornaments shaped like shells and plants, as well as oval form rooms.
 Patterns were also intricate with delicate details.
 Rococo architecture comes with complex shapes that are asymmetrical.
-They are typically found with light and pastel colors with bold dashes of brightness and light and a purposeful amount of gold.
+Structures and art are typically found in light and pastel colors with bold dashes of brightness and light and a purposeful amount of gold.
 Rococo decorative arts prospered before Neoclassicism came into a trend within the Western world.

-Neoclassicism was inspired by the ideas of Renaissance architect Andrea Palladio.
-This era brought about a return of classic shapes in Europe, Great Britain, and the United States.
-Neoclassicism structures were proportioned based on the classical orders and designs borrowed from ancient Greece and Rome.
+Renaissance architect Andrea Palladio inspired the ideas of Neoclassicism.
+This era brought about the return of classic shapes to Europe, Great Britain and the United States.
+Neoclassical structures were proportioned based on the classical orders and designs of ancient Greece and Rome.
 Many Neoclassical buildings have a symmetrical floor plan shape and congruent fenestration styles with tall columns that occupy the entire depth of the building.
 A double portico, triangular pediment and centered domed roof are also present in residential neoclassical architectures.

 The Lincoln Memorial The Lincoln Memorial, located in the USA

-Art Nouveau first appeared in fabric and graphic design.
-The style spread to architecture and furniture in the 1890s.
-Art Nouveau architectures frequently hold asymmetrical shapes, arches and decorative surfaces that have curved, plant-like designs.
+Art Nouveau first appeared in fabric and graphic design before spreading to architecture and furniture in the 1890s.
+Asymmetrical shapes, arches and decorative surfaces that have curved, plant-like designs are common to the Art Noveau architectural style.
 It is most prominently recognized for its graceful curving lines.
 Some buildings appear to rise from the ground in a harmoniously swelling and undulating fashion.
-Lines are stretched and then bent back on them in a whiplash fashion.
+Lines are stretched and then bent back in a whiplash fashion.
 This style is known as a whiplash curve, which has since become a hallmark of Art Nouveau architecture.

 Grand Hotel Europa A section of Grand Hotel Europa

-Beaux-Arts architecture is known for its order, symmetry, and extensive ornamentation.
-Beaux-Arts buildings are usually large, stone-constructed structures with symmetrical façades and either front and flat or low-pitched roofs.
-The façade of these buildings is commonly adorned with Greek, and Roman architecture inspired fixtures.
-Balconies with vertical posts, held in position by large decorative columns alongside arched windows and grandly arched entryways, finished off with triangular roofs were a common sight.
-Building details and decorations are over-the-top with three-dimensional carved panels dubbed bas-relief and cartouches, which are, rounded convex surfaces.
-The building is surrounded by choice of garlands, decorative swags, and medallions or medal-like ornamentation.
+Beaux-Arts architecture is known for its order, symmetry and extensive ornamentation.
+Beaux-Arts buildings are usually large, stone-constructed structures with front and flat or low-pitched roofs and symmetrical façades.
+The façade of these buildings is commonly adorned with Greek- and Roman-inspired fixtures.
+Balconies with vertical posts, held in position by large decorative columns alongside arched windows and grandly arched entryways, finished off with triangular roofs, were a common sight.
+Building details and decorations are over-the-top with three-dimensional carved panels dubbed bas-relief and cartouches, which are rounded convex surfaces.
+The building is surrounded by garlands, decorative swags and medallions or medal-like ornamentation.
 The interior of Beaux-Arts style government buildings also consists of high, vaulted ceilings and central domes.

 Palais des Beaux-Arts de Lille An outdoor area of the Palais des Beaux-Arts de Lille

-Gothic styles from the 1100 to 1450 AD re-emerged in the early twentieth century.
-Gargoyles, arched windows, and other medieval details punctuated the soaring skyscrapers from the Gothic Revival era.
-Early neo-Gothic differs from the actual neo-Gothic also called rationalist neo-Gothic.
-Neo-Gothic was not a resurgence of Gothic but rather a rebirth of that particular style.
-One main difference between the two forms is that old neo-Gothic borrowed elements from Gothic for decorative purposes.
-Neo-Gothic, on the other hand, tried to grasp the basic principles behind Gothic before using them.
 Early neo-Gothic also had ties to neo-Classicism regarding the general shape of buildings and materials used.
 While early neo-Gothic churches often used imitations of natural materials, this practice was utterly unacceptable in neo-Gothic architecture.
-Early neo-Gothic also closely mirrors English Gothic styles although French and German Gothic examples first influenced neo-Gothic before the original ones at a later stage.
+Early neo-Gothic also closely mirrors English Gothic styles, although French and German Gothic examples first influenced neo-Gothic before the original ones at a later stage.
 Lastly, neo-Gothic churches were not plastered or painted, unlike early neo-Gothic churches.

 The Lednice Chateau The Lednice Chateau, located in Lednice, Czechia

-Zigzag patterns and vertical lines are used to form a spectacular effect on Art Deco buildings.
-Many Art Deco motifs stem from ancient Egypt architecture.
-Here a beautiful combination of bold geometric shapes and bright colors can be seen in furniture, textiles, ceramics, sculpture, and architecture.
-Similar to Modernism, Art Deco architecture use clean lines and minimal decoration.
-The design lends itself to buildings for entertainment purposes in addition to glamorous interiors for luxury hotels, restaurants, and apartments.
-Lighting is also an integral aspect of Art Deco architecture with a significant portion being made of neon strip lighting that emphasizes the majestic nature of the designs.
+Spectacular effects like zigzag patterns are used on Art Deco buildings.
+Many Art Deco motifs stem from ancient Egyptian architecture.
+Here, a beautiful combination of bold geometric shapes and bright colors can be seen in furniture, textiles, ceramics, sculpture and architecture.
+Similar to Modernism, Art Deco architecture uses clean lines and minimal decoration.
+The design lends itself to buildings for entertainment purposes in addition to glamorous interiors for luxury hotels, restaurants and apartments.
+Lighting is also an integral aspect of Art Deco architecture, with a significant portion being made of neon strip lighting that emphasizes the majestic nature of the designs.

-The 20th and 21st centuries were known to have some of the most dramatic changes and diversity.
-Modernist styles have slipped in and out of trend, and they continue to evolve.
-The modern look entails simplicity in form and design.
-It places importance on abstraction, which is formed by clean lines, basic shapes, and forms.
-The simple, plain, geometric forms, rectangular shapes, and linear elements sum up modernist architecture.
-This form is perceptible in the Weissenhof Estate located within Stuttgart, Germany.
-The structure comes in a box-like building with cubic volume, a flat roof, and clean lines.
+The 20th and 21st centuries are well-known for dramatic and diverse architecture.
+Modernist styles have slipped in and out of trend and continue evolving.
+The modern look offers simplicity in form and design.
+It places importance on abstraction, which is formed by clean lines, basic shapes and forms.
+This form is perceptible in the Weissenhof Estate located in Stuttgart, Germany.
+The structure comes in a box-like building with cubic volume, a flat roof and clean lines.

 Entrance of Weissenhof Estate The entrance of Weissenhof Estate

 Postmodernism architectures were a result of the reaction against Modernist approaches.
-This generation drove new buildings imbued with historical details and familiar motifs to be built.
+This generation drove new buildings imbued with historical details and familiar motifs.
 Many architectural movements contain designs with roots dating back to the classical and ancient periods.
 Postmodernist architects do not draw their inspiration from a single source.
 They are likely to be highly decorative and somewhat whimsical since they embody a combination of several design elements across different architectural styles into a single structure.
 This makes Postmodernism architecture one of the most eclectic of its kind.
-Since it is designed with the idea of form over function, deviating from the usual formal rules that govern a particular style.
+It is designed with the idea of form over function, deviating from the usual formal rules that govern a particular style.

 The Berliner Philharmonie The Berliner Philharmonie, located in Berlin, Germany